ZRCreturn/cs1710-final-project/README.md

 1. When all of one side's followers are killed, the other side is declared the winner.
 2. above is constranined by the predicate ``winningAfter``

-# Signatures and Predicates:
+# Signatures and Predicates

+### Signatures:

-Sig represents the fundamental game component and the essential state components required to convey the game/time/progress status in the game Hearthstone.
+Sig Represents the fundamental game component and the essential state components required to convey the game/time/progress status in Hearthstone.

-Minion :  Soldiers, commonly referred to as cards, are the primary units in the game.
-          Each minion corresponds to a card and possesses its own set of attributes such as health, attack power, skills, and so forth.
+- **Minion**: Soldiers, commonly known as cards, are the primary units in the game.
+Each minion corresponds to a card and has its own attributes, such as health, attack power, and skills.

-MinionState : Representing the state of Minion (dead, alive) SheildState : Certain minions are endowed with blocking skills.
-Action : Every turn, minions execute an action state.
-Boolean : True/False State
-Game : Time-stamp linkedList for tracking turn-based Game status GameTime : Time-stamp with dictionaries(eg. minions states at some time-stamp) Player : Red vs Blue
+- **MinionState**: Represents the state of a minion (dead or alive).

+- **ShieldState**: Indicates whether a minion has a shield.

+- **Action**: Defines the action state executed by minions in every turn.

+- **Boolean**: Represents a True/False state.

+- **Game**: A linked list of timestamps used to track the turn-based game status.

+- **GameTime**: A timestamp that includes dictionaries (e.g., the states of minions at a given timestamp).

+- **Player**: Represents the two competing players, Red and Blue.

-PlayerState : Player's macro status (wins and losses, minions, heroes, etc.)
+- **PlayerState**: Denotes the player's overall status (wins and losses, minions, heroes, etc.).

-Hero : Grant additional bonuses (such as increased life or attack) to each minion in the own camp.
+### Predicates:

-Predicates represents the operational mechanism and boundary conditions of the game.
-In essence, 'Predicates' represents the framework of rules governing the game's operations.
+Predicates represent the operational mechanisms and boundary conditions of the game.
+They serve as the framework of rules that govern gameplay.
-    Predicates:

-    /* TODO : Need to adding an marco-explanations about what pred done and how it works */
+- **Init series predicates:** they are used to initialize the game, including ``InitPlayerStateSAT``, ``InitHeroStateSAT``, ``InitMinionState``, ``InitGameTime``. they are used int a general pred ``InitStateChecksSAT``

+- **winningAfter:** this predicate defines the winning condition.

+- **trace:** predicate recoding the game trace, also it defines the chain structure of GameTime.

+- **step:** Indicates each move of the game, similar to each chess piece making a move in chess.

+- **attackFrame:** helper predicate defines the framework of an attack move.

+- **attack:** actual attack of a minion.
+Both it and attackFrame pred takes 4 peremeters. the first two indicate the attacker and the victim, they are all Minions.
+And the last two are Gametimes, they represent the game time before and after the execution of the action respectively.

+- **turnChange:** it represents turn changes to opponent, in this pred, two things are done.
+First is to change the turn feild to another player.
+Second is to reset all of the minions' tmAction in the next GameTime to NotAction.

+- **doNothing:** Another action of a minion.

+- **minionAction:** indicates a minon's action.
+All action pred's are written in strict compliance with the Guard->action->frame principle.

 # Testing:
 The testing strategy for the project encompasses four components: Sig Properties Testing, Game Procedure Testing, LIVENESS TEST, and STARVATION FREE TEST.
 I will outline the purpose and function of each of these components：